 BROWN, Charles, Valencia Seaman - McCarthy Boat Survivor

 Charles Brown, a seaman on the Valencia was one of the six crewmen that left the Valencia in the last lifeboat, the McCarthy Boat, the morning after the shipwreck.
 The McCarthy Boat left the Valencia at about 9am on Tuesday, January 23rd.
 They were specifically ordered by the captain to get to land as soon as possible and hike up to the cliffs opposite the ship to receive the line from the Valencia.
 They did not attempt to reach land until they found an easy landing seven miles north of the Valencia, near the Cape Beale Lighthouse.
 When asked about this while testifying during a Valencia inquiry, he responded, “I didn’t want to come back’.
-The Seattle Star printed this picture of McCarthy Boat survivors on 27 January 1906 and they identify the man in the back row in the middle as Charles Brown.
-Thomas Shields it top left, Timothy McCarthy is top right and the bottom two are Tom Lampson and William Gosling.
-John Marks is not in the photo.
+The Seattle Star printed a picture of the McCarthy Boat survivors on 27 January 1906 and they identify the man in the back row in the middle as Charles Brown.

 CARRICK, Thomas, First Assistant Engineer - Topeka Raft Survivor